 There was a time when viewers didn’t consciously pay that much attention to what kind of wristwatches movie characters wore.
 This often meant that actors wore their personal watches on set, sometimes even when it didn’t suit the movie.
 Today placing a wristwatch in a big film is big business, which also changes the types of timepieces characters now wear.

 Diver’s watches were to be found all over Baselworld 2018, and Sabine shares her favorite newcomers in this technical field.
 These five debutants delight with their unique styles and convincing technical features.
 No wonder, for each one of them was made by an expert in the category.

 Seiko’s story is much more complicated than most people might think.
 This is a manufacturer that doesn’t follow trends, but has created a few of its own, capitalizing on various types of expertise and knowledge that were the mother of necessity for a manufacturer located so far away from the established centers of watchmaking in Europe.
 Grand Seiko is the most appealing line to connoisseurs of fine watchmaking, and we look at it in some depth here.

-As I have covered the world of watches, another of my dormant passions has been reignited.
-That passion is automobiles.
-Watches and cars go together, so it is no surprise that I have a strong interest in fast things with powerful motors.
-This is the story of how I ended up with both a 1991 Honda Beat and a 1991 Seiko 7002 Diver.
-And I’m still smiling!
+As Joshua has covered the world of watches, another of his passions has been reignited: automobiles.
+Watches and cars go together, so it is no surprise that he has a strong interest in fast things with powerful motors.
+This is the story of how Joshua ended up with both a 1991 Honda Beat and a 1991 Seiko 7002 Diver.
+And he is still smiling!